-I.A.3 Early Childhood Transition (In by 3) This does not apply to Public Charter Schools, Union High School Districts
+I.A.3 Early Childhood Transition (In by 3)

+This does not apply to Public Charter Schools, Union High School Districts, or Secure Care Entities.

-This does not apply to Public Charter Schools, Union High School Districts, or Secure Care Entities Statute and Forms Explanation and Review Method 300.111.(a) Determine whether students previously served by AZEIP were evaluated by the student's 3 rd birthday.
-IB3W , and the second There must be evidence that an evaluation was completed and that eligibility was determined by the student's 3 rd birthday.
+Statute and Forms Explanation and Review Method 300.111.(a) Determine whether students previously served by AZEIP were evaluated by the student's 3 rd birthday.
+IB3W There must be evidence that an evaluation was completed and that eligibility was determined by the student's 3 rd birthday.
 In-by-3 Worksheet Method: Compare the student's date of birth to the date that eligibility was determined.
-If the date eligibility was determined on or before the student's 3rd birthday, mark this item I. If the date eligibility was determined is after the student's 3rd birthday, mark this item O. Note: In the event that the parent makes the child unavailable, the parent is nonresponsive, or the parent made a referral to AzEIP after the child has turned 2.9, these will be considered deductible, and findings will not be issued for this item.
-If the family moves out of the PEA boundaries after the referral is made, the initial PEA is still responsible to complete the evaluation process while collaborating with the new PEA.
+If the date of eligibility was determined on or before the student's 3rd birthday, mark this item I. If the date of eligibility was determined is after the student's 3rd birthday, mark this item O. Note: If the parent makes the child unavailable, the parent is nonresponsive, or the parent made a referral to AzEIP after the child turned 2.9, these will be considered deductible, and findings will not be issued for this item.
+If the family moves out of the PEA boundaries after the referral is made, the initial PEA is still responsible for completing the evaluation process while collaborating with the new PEA.
 300.111.(a) IB3W For students previously served by AZEIP who were evaluated and found to be eligible, an IEP was developed, implemented, and FAPE was offered by the student's 3 rd birthday.
 For students served by AzEIP who were found not eligible, mark this item U. There must be evidence that the IEP was developed, implemented, and that FAPE was offered by the student's 3 rd birthday.
-In-by-3 Worksheet Method: Compare the student's date of birth to the date that the IEP was developed, implemented, and that FAPE was offered.
+In-by-3 Worksheet Method: Compare the student's date of birth to the date that the IEP was developed and implemented, and that FAPE was offered.
 If the development/implementation of the IEP was done on or before the student's 3rd birthday, mark this item I. If the date the IEP was developed/implemented is after the student's 3rd birthday, mark this item O. Note: In the event the parent makes the child unavailable, the parent is nonresponsive, or the parent made a referral to AzEIP after the child turned 2.9, these referrals will be considered deductible, and findings will not be issued for this item.
-If the family moves out of the PEA boundaries after the referral is made, the initial PEA is still responsible to complete the evaluation process while collaborating with the new PEA.
+If the family moves out of the PEA boundaries after the referral is made, the initial PEA is still responsible for completing the evaluation process while collaborating with the new PEA.
+Related Requirements: I12